sfsajid91/LendLit/README.md

 ## Acknowledgments

--   Special thanks to [Lucide React](https://github.com/lucide-icons/lucide) for the icons.
 -   Special thanks to [ShadCn](https://ui.shadcn.com) for the ui.
 -   Many thanks to [Tapas Adhikary](https://github.com/atapas) for the [tutorial](https://youtu.be/bTBvoq3ww6Q?si=cq_EgdkTf0H_HVqm) on which this project is based.